Stevens-Johnson syndrome in Child

 - Induced strictly by medication exposure (sulfamethoxazole / trimethoprim, NSAIDs, allopurinol, antiepileptics, etc)

 - SJS when < 10% BSA is involved, SJS/TEN overlap when 10%-30% BSA is involved, TEN when > 30% BSA is involved

 - Dusky macules (so-called "targetoid" with 2 zones of color) evolving into flaccid bullae and skin desquamation

 - Oral, ocular, and genitourinary mucositis

-- Skin pain is a sign alerting to this diagnosis
+- Skin pain as a sign alerting to this diagnosis

-- Secondary to infection, typically herpes simplex virus, or medications
+- Secondary to infection, typically herpes simplex virus (HSV), or medication

 - Presents with typical, true target lesions (3 zones of color as opposed to 2 zones of color in SJS/TEN)

 - Lesions predominate on acral locations, particularly palms and soles

 - Lesions may or may not be vesiculated but do not desquamate or result in widespread erosions as seen in SJS/TEN